gemforce-team/Talismania/README.md

 # Talismania
-a GCFW mod that adds purchasable near perfect talisman fragments for a large sum of shadow cores
+A GCFW mod that adds purchasable near perfect talisman fragments for a large sum of shadow cores.

 # Mod files
-all the files will be in the game's Local Store folder
+All the files are stored in the game's Local Store folder:
-%appdata%\com.giab.games.gcfw.steam\Local Store\Talismania
+`%appdata%\com.giab.games.gcfw.steam\Local Store\Talismania`

 ## Installing the mod
 ### Important warning!
 Talismania depends on [Bezel Mod Loader](https://github.com/gemforce-team/BezelModLoader).